March 23, 2026

 Justice Louis Brandeis wrote that "sunlight is said to be the best of disinfectants."
 Every person who reads this letter, shares it, or links to it makes it harder to suppress.
 Every witness is a record.
 Institutions rely on silence — your share breaks that silence.

-If anything happens to this site or to Daniel Perry: The full record is archived at the Internet Archive (archive.org), mirrored on GitHub (github.com/TENET5), and has been shared with [number withheld] individuals who hold independent copies.
+If anything happens to this site: The full record is archived at the Internet Archive (archive.org), mirrored on GitHub (github.com/TENET5), and has been shared with [number withheld] individuals who hold independent copies.
 Suppressing this site suppresses nothing.

 For the legal tools available to ordinary Canadians — including how to file complaints, lay a private information before a Justice of the Peace, and escalate to international bodies — see the Whistleblower Guide →